reillychase/speed-monitor/README.md

 See live example at http://rchase.com/sm.php

-Speed Monitor tracks internet speeds over time by performing a speed test at set intervals (I use 15 minutes), and displaying the results using Google Charts API.
+Speed Monitor tracks internet speeds over time by performing a speed test at set intervals (for example 15 minutes), and displaying the results using Google Charts API.
 If an internet speed test drops below a predefined threshold, an email is sent to notify the administrator, and a tweet is sent to the ISP.

 # Install Instructions
 1. Download using the "Download ZIP" button